kyverno/website/content/en/policies/pod-security/restricted/require-run-as-nonroot/require-run-as-nonroot.md

 ---
+type: "docs"
-title: "Require Run As Non Root"
+title: Require Run As Non Root
-category: Pod Security Standards (Restricted)
-policyType: "validate"
+linkTitle: Require Run As Non Root
+weight: 37
 description: >
     Containers must be required to run as non-root users.
 ---